AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 The first URL allows you to see your standalone application on localhost (by default, but the port is configurable).
 The second URL places your local application in the context of the [Experience Cloud UI](../guides/exc_app/index.md) for preview.

-While most changes in your code get updated in real-time when your application is running, the `.env` file is not amongst them.
+While most changes in your code get updated in real-time when your application is running, the `.env` file is not among them.
 Running the application depends on `.env` file to provide necessary credentials, so the file is unmodifiable while the app is running.
 When your app is running, the `.env` file is backed up, and a new one is written with specific values.
 When you exit the process, the original `.env` is restored.

 As indicated in the message, when you are done, you can press `CTRL+C` to terminate the local development environment.

-To have the application running local completely, which means the actions will run on a local deployed (standalone) version of OpenWhisk instead of on [Adobe I/O Runtime](/apis/experienceplatform/runtime), use `aio app run --local`.
+To have the application run completely locally, which means the actions will run on a local deployed (standalone) version of OpenWhisk instead of on [Adobe I/O Runtime](/apis/experienceplatform/runtime), use `aio app run --local`.
 Some additional dependencies are required if you have not installed them yet, see  `Optional tools` section in  [Setting up Your Environment](./index.md) if you want to set them up manually.

 Usually, we recommend running your applications with deployed [Adobe I/O Runtime](/apis/experienceplatform/runtime) actions, as your application should run on [Adobe I/O Runtime](/apis/experienceplatform/runtime) in production.
-However, if you need to build complex actions or sequencing, the `--local` flag is handy in allowing you to further debug the application locally.
+However, if you need to build complex actions or sequencing, the `--local` flag is handy to locally debug the application.
 Please see the Debugging the Application section below for more info.

 ### 6.2 Trying the Sample Application